The External Secrets Enterprise is product suite is a premium product.

 into the target file.
 The raw content of the secret key’s value is written to the file./path/to/target/file=secretName

 into the target file.
-The data is written in YAML format.esi-cli
+The data is written in YAML format.

 will automatically create any necessary parent directories for the specified target file paths if they do not already exist.
-This simplifies deployment as you don’t need to pre-create directory structures for secret files.
+This simplifies deployment as you don’t need to pre-create directory structures for secret files.- This behavior is based on the MEMORY item:

 Updated HandleFileInjection in pkg/engine/file/file.go to automatically create parent directories...